- What Is It?

 How is prostate cancer diagnosed?

-Screening asymptomatic men help identify early prostate cancer.
+Screening asymptomatic men helps identify early prostate cancer.
 Screening is recommended in men:

 - Who are between 55 and 69 years of age